Loading Guild Resources

 Requirements with Training

-It is a condition of all licences that the applicant and their connected persons (staff or apprentices) must complete training.
+It is a condition of all licences that the applicant and their connected persons (including staff and apprentices) must complete training.

-Training is available through Rent Smart Wales and other companies offering training approved via Rent Smart Wales.
-It is known as face-to-face training or online.
-The cost of training will be payable in addition to the licence fee, and the training cost varies depending on which provider is chosen.
+Training is available through Rent Smart Wales and other companies whose training is approved by Rent Smart Wales.
+It is known as face-to-face training or online training.
+The cost of training will be payable in addition to the licence fee, and it varies depending on the provider chosen.

-A 'connected person' (persons employed or undergoing an apprenticeship) doing any one or more of the following activities will also need to complete the training (but won't need a licence):
+A 'connected person' (a person employed or undergoing an apprenticeship) doing any one or more of the following activities will also need to complete the training (but won't need a licence):

 Lettings activities